 Treatment overview for rectal cancer

-It’s important to discuss the recommended treatments with your doctor, and to make sure you understand why a particular type of treatment has been suggested for you.
+It’s important you have the chance to discuss treatments with your doctor.
+This will help you understand why a particular plan of treatment has been suggested, and how the treatment may affect you.

 How treatment is planned